tayduivn/ps-dev-agtb/CONTRIBUTING.md

 * Make sure you have added the necessary tests for your changes.
 * Run _all_ the tests to assure nothing else was accidentally broken.

+#### Build the codebase

+See https://github.com/sugarcrm/Mango/wiki/SugarCRM-Build-System for more details

 ### Step 2: Work on your Patch

 #### Choose the right Branch